 NASA awards TDRS launch contract to United Launch Alliance

 CAPE CANAVERAL, Fla. — The Tracking and Data Relay Satellite (TDRS) constellation is getting a new member to the fleet.
 NASA has awarded the launch contract for TDRS-M to Colorado-based United Launch Alliance (ULA).
-If everything goes according to plan, the satellite will launch atop a ULA Atlas V 401 rocket in October of 2017.
+If everything goes according to plan, the satellite will launch atop a ULA Atlas V 401 rocket in October 2017.

 “We are very pleased that NASA has selected ULA to launch TDRS-M,” said Jim Sponnick, ULA vice president of Atlas and Delta Programs.
 “ULA and NASA have collaborated on 11 highly successful Atlas V launches and we look forward to applying a one-launch-at-time focus on mission success to the TDRS-M mission.”

-The Tracking and Relay Satellite System (TDRS) is a constellation of satellites that provides communication between NASA vehicles in low Earth orbit such as the International Space Station (ISS) as well as aircraft, balloons, and other science bearing platforms.
+The Tracking and Relay Satellite System (TDRS) is a constellation of satellites that provides communication between NASA vehicles in low-Earth orbit, such as the International Space Station (ISS), as well as aircraft, balloons, and other science bearing platforms.
 There are currently seven operational TDRS units in geosynchronous orbit.
 These satellites work in tandem with two ground stations.
 The entire system allows constant communication between vehicles as well as ground control centers.

-“NASA has trusted our highly-reliable Atlas vehicles to launch all second and third generation TDRS satellites,” said Laura Maginnis, ULA vice president of Custom Services via a statement issued by ULA.
+“NASA has trusted our highly reliable Atlas vehicles to launch all second and third generation TDRS satellites,” said Laura Maginnis, ULA vice president of Custom Services via a statement issued by ULA.
 “Our team is ready to again demonstrate the critical teamwork with NASA to ensure the successful integration and launch for the next in the series of TDRS satellites.”

 The TDRS program was established in 1973, with the first satellite of the initiative being placed into orbit on April 4, 1983, aboard the Space Shuttle Challenger’s first flight (STS-6).
-The first generation of TDRS satellites were built by TRW.
+The first generation of TDRS satellites was built by TRW.
 In total, seven of these first generation spacecraft were constructed – although TDRS-B was destroyed with the loss of Challenger on STS-51-L. These first generation satellites worked in the S and Ku radio spectrums.

 As with some U.S. satellites, TDRS vehicles change their designation once they reach operational status.
 For example, TDRS-A became TDRS-1 upon activation.